wmitchellUK/bfcrudassign/README.md

 - Add a REST API
 - Make my morning coffee :)

+To Run
+- From the root folder execute 'venv/bin/python -m flask run'

 Thanks for taking the time to review
 For a quick video demo - https://www.youtube.com/watch?v=FJRMw6KgDAg